lunarc/lunarc_docs/docs/batch_system.md

     #SBATCH --mem-per-cpu=3000

-to standard job submission scripts, allowing all GPUs being accessible for program execution.
+to standard job submission scripts, allowing the GPU nodes to be fully accessible

 ### Specifying memory requirements